onlypuppy7/LegacyShell/README.md

 - `node run services`
 - `node run game`

+> [!NOTE]
-These commands will launch the server in a custom wrapper, designed to make keeping track of everything easy and configurable.
-It will restart in case of crashes, schedule daily restarts, log to files and log to a Discord webhook (all dependent on config).
-To modify it's settings, use the `perpetual` section of the config.yaml.
+> These commands will launch the server in a custom wrapper, designed to make keeping track of everything easy and configurable.
+It will restart in case of crashes, schedule daily restarts, log to files, automatically pull, restart upon updating and send logs to a Discord webhook (all dependent on config).
+To modify it's settings, modify the `perpetual_all.yaml`, config found in `/store/config/`.

 ## Navigating the database
 The LegacyShellData.db database in /server-services/store houses most critical information.

+> [!TIP]
-These tags provide information about the function of the table:
+> These tags provide information about the function of the table:
+>
 > (USER-EDITABLE) indicates that the table is *INTENDED* to be edited
 >
 > (SYS-EDITABLE) indicates that the table is *NOT DESIGNED* to be edited, but can still be edited if you know what you're doing